 This is a treatment for depression, but it has also been used with other problems.
-It aims to help you to understand how your problems may be connected to the way your relationships work.
+It aims to help you understand how your problems may be connected to the way your relationships work.
 It then helps you to find out how to strengthen your relationships and find better ways of coping.

 Mentalisation-based therapy and Dialectic behaviour therapy

 This is often provided in primary care, at your GP's surgery.
 It is usually fairly short, and aims to help you to be clearer about your problems – and by being clearer, to come up with your own answers.
 It is often used to help someone cope with recent events they have found difficult.
-It does not aim to help you change as a person, as most of the other therapies described here do.
+It tends not to aim to help you change as a person, as most of the other therapies described here do.

-These approaches may be different but they all help you to understand better how you work - which can help you to make changes in your life.
+These approaches may be different, but they all help you to understand better how you work - which can help you to make changes in your life.
 Psychotherapists may use a combination of techniques to suit you.
 For example, you may start with individual therapy and then move to group therapy, or from marital work to individual treatment.